 No guarantees there won’t be another spy scandal: CSIS director

-CSIS Director Richard Fadden waits to testify at a standing committee on national security and defence in Ottawa on Monday February 11, 2013.
+Former CSIS Director Richard Fadden waits to testify at a standing committee on national security and defence in Ottawa on Monday, Feb.
+11, 2013.
 (Adrian Wyld / THE CANADIAN PRESS)

 Published Monday, February 11, 2013 9:24PM EST

 Last Updated Monday, February 11, 2013 10:40PM EST

 Canada’s spy chief says he can’t guarantee there won’t be another case of a Canadian spilling secrets to a foreign power, despite heightened security in the wake of the Jeffrey Delisle scandal.

 However, the case spurred Canada and its allies to review and upgrade the “security arrangements” that govern the most top-secret dealings between them.